paulirish/git-open/README.md

 # git-open

-A command-line script to open the GitHub page, or website for a repository.
+Type `git open` to open the GitHub page or website for a repository in your browser.

 ## Usage
     git open [remote-name] [branch-name]